-(a) Funding for the company's ongoing operations is being provided by The Roy Morgan Research Centre Pty Ltd., a company owned and controlled by Haoma's Chairman and majority shareholder, Gary Morgan.
-The Roy Morgan Research Centre Pty Ltd has provided an assurance to the Board that it will continue to ensure funds are available to the company to fund operations for a period of at least 12 months from the date of this report. (h) A more to be for the board that it will continue to the second secon

-(b) Amount due to Director is a loan from Michele Levine.

-(c) Accrued interest of \$2,433,963 is comprised of \$51,366 relating to the loan from Michele Levine, the balance is accrued to Gary Morgan.
+- (a) Funding for the company's ongoing operations is being provided by The Roy Morgan Research Centre Pty Ltd., a company owned and controlled by Haoma's Chairman and majority shareholder, Gary Morgan.
+The Roy Morgan Research Centre Pty Ltd has provided an assurance to the Board that it will continue to ensure funds are available to the company to fund operations for a period of at least 12 months from the date of this report. - (b) Amount due to Director is a loan from Michele Levine. - (c) Accrued interest of \$2,433,963 is comprised of \$51,366 relating to the loan from Michele Levine, the balance is accrued to Gary Morgan.